SUBSTITUTE

 PURPOSE:

-Application of Nichelle Bell to rezone properties from R-75 (Residential Medium Lot-75) zoning district to RSM (Small Lot Residential Mix) to allow for single-family detached, attached (duplex and tri-plex), and a three-story condominium building.
+Application of Nichelle Bell to rezone properties from R-75 (Residential Medium Lot-75) zoning district to RSM (Small Lot Residential Mix) to allow single-family detached and single-family attached duplexes and townhomes.

 RECOMMENDATION: